Another week, another boat show. My perfect day at the Annapolis Sailboat Show starts early for two reasons (just like the Powerboat Show):

 Time for a drink

-There are also bars at the Fleet Reserve Club, Latitude 38, and the Choptank.
+It’s the first Annapolis Sailboat Show without Pusser’s.
+Thankfully, there are other bar options at Fleet Reserve Club, Latitude 38, and the Choptank.
 And there’s the wine and spirits tasting tent where you can try new things!

 Back to the show for shopping